Deep Equilibrium Models for Video Snapshot Compressive Imaging: Experiment

 \subsubsection{Training Details}

 Following BIRNAT~\cite{cheng2020birnat}, we choose the dataset DAVIS2017~\cite{pont20172017} for training.
-DAVIS2017 has $90$ different scenes and in total $6208$ frames.
+DAVIS2017 has $90$ scenes and in total $6208$ frames.
 We crop its video frames to video patch cubes with the spatial size of $ 256 \times 256 \times 8$, and obtain $26,000$ training samples with data augmentation.
-Then we train the neural network for $30$ epochs, and initialize the learning rate as $1\times10^{-3}$, which would be reduced with a decay rate $10\% $ every $10$ epochs.
+Then we train the neural network for $30$ epochs.
+The initial learning rate is $1\times10^{-3}$ and learning rate decayed is $10\% $ every $10$ epochs.
 During training, we utilize Anderson acceleration for both the forward and backward pass fixed-point iterations.